- there is an oncoming vehicle within 500 feet of the driver, or

 Note that undocumented immigrants may be deported even if they do not commit an offense.
 Illegal aliens should consult with a Nevada immigration attorney to learn their options for obtaining legal residency in the U.S.

 13. Fighting traffic citations versus paying the civil infraction

 It is tempting just to pay the civil infraction, but it is usually worth it to fight.
 In many cases, the D.A. will be amenable to reducing or dismissing the charge.
 And a charge reduction or dismissal will relieve the defendant from car insurance hikes and demerit points penalties.

 You can request a hearing with a judge if you wish to fight your ticket.12

 Having an attorney is recommended for even the most minor traffic offenses for the following three reasons:

 - Defense attorneys have relationships with prosecutors and judges and usually know the best ways to persuade them to grant a dismissal or charge reduction.

-- If an attorney appears at a court hearing, the defendant will not have to show up (with rare exception).
+- If an attorney appears at a court hearing, the defendant will not have to show up (with rare exceptions).
 So defendants who live long distances from court or who have jobs during business hours will not have to travel or miss work as long as they hire an attorney.

 - In reality, prosecutors usually offer more favorable plea deals to defendants with attorneys.